medieval period of india

 Ancient And Medieval India

-• Afghanistan:- Was at the crossroads of trade and conquest between Central Asia, Persia and the Indian subcontinent during ancient and medieval times.
+• Afghanistan: It was at the crossroads of trade and conquest between Central Asia, Persia, and the Indian subcontinent during ancient and medieval times.

-• Nepal:- Its Kathmandu Valley civilisation was prosperous, followed by the medieval Malla dynasty.
+• Nepal: Kathmandu Valley civilization was prosperous, followed by the medieval Malla dynasty.

-• Pakistan:- Was conquered by Arab forces in the 8th century, while the Punjab area saw the emergence of Sikhism during the medieval period.
+• Pakistan: It was conquered by Arab forces in the 8th century, while the Punjab area saw the emergence of Sikhism during the medieval period.

-The history of medieval period of India brought significant geopolitical changes, religious encounters and cultural syntheses that continue to shape South Asia’s composite heritage.
+The history of the medieval period of India brought significant geopolitical changes, religious encounters, and cultural syntheses that continue to shape South Asia’s composite heritage.

 Culture in Ancient India